 Apple Watch App Store

 Apple Arcade is Apple's video game subscription service that offers a "play all you want" model for a recurring fee of $4.99 a month.
-Designed to circumvent many of the problems of modern mobile games, Apple Arcade has been well received and features a game catalog of over 100 titles.
+Designed to circumvent many of the problems of modern mobile games, Apple Arcade has a game catalog of over 180 titles.
 Currently, Apple Arcade is accessible as its own tab within the App Store app.

 App Store violations and removal of apps